Countly/countly-sdk-documentation/android/next.md

 <p>
   Countly Android SDK comes with built in automatic session tracking functionality.
   Only thing necessary for this functionality to work is to add the proper calls to your activities after initializing the SDK.
-For more in formation you can check
+For more information you can check
   <a href="https://support.count.ly/hc/en-us/articles/360037754031-Android#adding-callbacks" target="_self">here</a>.
 </p>